-Bigg Boss 13: Devoleena Bhattacharjee & Dalljiet Kaur Trolled For Comparing Shehnaz To Pet Dog Angel
+Bigg Boss 13: Devoleena Bhattacharjee And Dalljiet Kaur Trolled For Comparing Shehnaz To A Pet Dog

 Recently, Devoleena Bhattacharjee exited Bigg Boss 13 house due to her back injury.
 Her inmate Dalljiet Kaur, who was evicted, visited Devoleena.
-During her visit, the duo took pictures and Devoleena had even shared a video in which she was seen comparing her pet dog Angel to Shehnaz Gill and labelled both (pet and Sana) as attention seekers.
-This didn't go well with a few Bigg Boss fans who trolled both Devoleena and Dalljiet.
+During her visit, the duo took pictures and Devoleena had even shared a video in which she was seen comparing her pet dog Angel to Shehnaz Gill and labelling both (the pet and Sana) as attention seekers.
+This didn't go down well with a few Bigg Boss fans who trolled both Devoleena and Dalljiet.

-Devoleena Comparing Shehnaz To Pet Dog Angel
+Devoleena Compares Shehnaz To Her Pet Dog Angel

 For the uninitiated, in the video, Devoleena was heard saying that her pet behaves in a similar way as Shehnaz, when it doesn't get attention.
 Apparently, Dalljiet was not there when the video was posted, but yet she was targeted.
 As soon as Dalljiet got to know that they (she and Devo) were trolled, she responded to the haters like a boss.